AvolitesLtd/TitanManual/docs/about-the-consoles/t1-and-t2.md

 T1 and T2 are USB dongles which plug into a Windows PC or laptop.
 See [minimum PC specifications](../titan-basics.md#connecting-up-t3--titan-mobile-and-t1t2) for details of the PC requirements.
 Both dongles include an AvoKey.

-**T1** will control a single universe of DMX, from its 5-pin XLR output or over ethernet from the host computer (fixed to Universe 1).
+**T1** will control a single universe of DMX, from its 5-pin XLR output or over Ethernet from the host computer (fixed to Universe 1).
 USB-MIDI devices are not supported.

 ![T1 USB DMX Dongle](/docs/images/T1.png)

-**T2** will control two universes of DMX, output on two 5-pin XLRs or over ethernet from the host computer (fixed to Universes 1 and 2), and has an input for
+**T2** will control two universes of DMX, output on two 5-pin XLRs or over Ethernet from the host computer (fixed to Universes 1 and 2), and has an input for
 Audio/LTC timecode for external triggering.
 It also enables the use of a USB MIDI device for MIDI triggering of Titan, which for example would allow you to use a MIDI fader surface.
 You can connect the T3 or Titan mobile fader wing to provide physical faders.